FREE shipping on US orders over $65!

 Upgrade your coffee with a few simple tools to make coffee at home more sustainable.
 You’re already reducing waste by not throwing out single-use paper and plastic cups from each coffee purchase.
 Mayra says, “Look for reusable pods to add and refill with your favorite grind.”
-This gives you the flexibility to curate beans from your local roastery or switch them out with each brew without adding more to the landfill.
+This gives you the flexibility to curate beans from your local roastery.
+Plus, you can switch them out with each brew without adding more to the landfill

 If you’re brewing a larger batch in the carafe, invest in a silicone ice cube tray.
 This is a great way to use leftover coffee.
 Mayra says, “Freeze coffee for latte pops or coffee cubes for a blended Vanilla Bean Infused Iced Coffee.”